buds-lab/buds-lab.github.io/index.md

 layout: default
 ---

-[BUDS Lab](http://budslab.org/) is a new research group at the National University of Singapore that focuses on leveraging data sources from the built environment to improve energy efficiency conservation, comfort, safety and satisfaction of humans.
+[BUDS Lab](http://budslab.org/) is a new research group in the School of Design and Environment at the National University of Singapore.

 ![BUDS](buds-lab.github.io/nus.png)

+We focus on leveraging data sources from the built and urban environments to improve the energy efficiency/conservation, comfort, safety and satisfaction of humans.

 ![NUS](buds-lab.github.io/nus.png)